What age range do you accept at River Oak?

 At River Oak, every day is full of purposeful learning.
 We understand that children thrive when given freedom within structure.
 That is why we like to say that our school promotes an environment of “beautiful and constructive chaos.”

 We focus on the needs of the learners so there may be times when we may change things up from day to day to rejuvenate the energy in the studio.
-Monday to Thursday mornings are dedicated to Core Skills and Civilization and afternoons focus on collaborative projects and Genre.
+Typically, Monday to Thursday, in the older studio mornings are dedicated to Core Skills and Civilization and afternoons focus on collaborative projects and Genre (writing).
 All throughout the day, they are learning purposefully either in core skills, practical life, and character building.
-Fun Fridays bring the Sessions's project into relevance using Music and Art.
+Fun Fridays bring the Sessions's project into relevance using Music, Art, or field trips and celebrates our one-room schoolhouse community.

 What kind of learner thrives at River Oak Academy?